neurostuff/compose-docs/docs/tutorial/manual.md

 ### Importing studies

 But first, we must add studies to our Project.
-Click the **Import Studies** button on the top right of the screen.
+Click the **Import Studies** button on the top right of the screen to open the import dialog.

+From here you can:

-You can search for studies within the *NeuroStore* database—which we maintain and indexes over 20,000 pre-processed neuroimaging studies—or from external sources, such as PubMed or a Citation manager file.
+* search for studies within the *NeuroStore* database—our curated collection that indexes over 30,000 pre-processed neuroimaging studies; or
+* import from external sources, such as PubMed, a Sleuth file, or a citation manager file.

 ![Import Studies](/tutorial/import_studies_options.png).